Marcus Easley: Professional career

-Easley was drafted in the fourth round, 107th Overall by the Buffalo Bills in the 2010 NFL Draft.
+Easley was selected in the fourth round, 107th overall by the Buffalo Bills in the 2010 NFL draft.
 He was the first Connecticut Huskies wide receiver to be drafted in the National Football League.
 He was the only wide receiver taken by the Buffalo Bills in his draft class.

 Before the start of his rookie season, he was placed on injured reserve after having surgery for a torn meniscus.

 Easley was put on injured reserve on September 13, 2011, after it was announced that he had a heart ailment, missing his second straight season.

 On August 31, 2012, Easley was cut by the Bills and signed to their practice squad the following day.
 He was promoted back to the 53-man roster on November 6, 2012.
 He made his NFL debut on December 2, 2012, in a home game against the Jacksonville Jaguars.
 He returned his first kickoff for 55 yards, setting up a 26-yard touchdown drive.
 He again saw action on December 16, 2012, on special teams, but left the game with a hamstring injury.
 He took the field again on December 30, 2012, against the New York Jets, posting a forced fumble and two special teams tackles.

 Easley earned a spot on the Bills 2013 roster.
 He played in all 16 games and led the NFL with 22 special teams tackles.
 On September 29, 2013, in a home game against the Baltimore Ravens he recorded a game-high four special teams tackles.
 On November 10, 2013, against the Pittsburgh Steelers he posted his first NFL catch.
 He ended the game with 2 catches for 13 yards.

 In the 2014 season, Easley saw action in 9 games on special teams, recording 9 special teams tackles.

 On December 27, 2015, during a game against the Dallas Cowboys, Easley suffered a dislocated kneecap and broke his knee in three places.
 He was carted to the locker room.
 He was placed on injured reserve the next day.

 On March 8, 2017, the Buffalo Bills released Easley after he spent six years with the team.